J-Hwang7/Wazuh-SIEM-with-Detection-Rules-MyFirstHack/README.md

      ```
      * Host IP should be under **Ethernet adapter vEthernet (WSL (Hyper-V firewall)):** and **IPv4 Address**
    * Enter the host IP address as the server address
+   * Assign "WindowsVictim" as the agent name
+   * Run the prompted commands in the Victim VM's PowerShell

+\
+**Create Sigma Detection rules**